Sue: Louis Marks. I hope this doesn’t lose marks too quickly.

 Sue: Not really.

 Nicol: Not anti-matter again!
-Why are they still obsessed with that?
+Are they still obsessed with that?

-Sue explains to Nicol that the Doctor has fallen into a hole that exists between universes.
-This is illustrated with images of Tom Baker being flung towards the camera on a Kirby wire.
+Sue explains to Nicol the Doctor has fallen into a hole that exists between universes.
+This is illustrated by Tom Baker being flung towards the camera on a Kirby wire.

 Nicol: Right… Well, that definitely wouldn’t happen.

-Nicol: If he fell into an anti-matter universe (which wouldn’t technically exist) then he would cease to exist as soon as he passed the event horizon.
+Nicol: If he fell into an anti-matter universe (which wouldn’t technically exist), he’d cease to be as soon as he passed the event horizon.
 Everybody knows that.

 Nicol: Right, that’s enough bad science for one night.
 I’m off.

-Sue: That’s excellent; you could get away with that today.
+Sue: That’s excellent; you could probably get away with that effect today.

-Sorenson quaffs a steaming potion and he eventually returns to normal.
+Sorenson quaffs a steaming potion and returns to normal.

 Sue: So this is basically Jekyll and Hyde in reverse.
-But I suppose if you saw this when you were five or six years old, you’d think it was the most original thing you’d ever seen.
+Although if you saw this when you were five or six, you’d probably think it was the most original story you’d ever seen.

-Sarah tends to the Doctor, who remains unconscious after his trip to the anti-matter universe.
+Sarah tends to the Doctor, who is still unconscious after his trip to the anti-matter universe.

-Sue: I still don’t understand how he got out of the hole.
+Sue: I still don’t understand how he got out of that hole.
 Did he just float out?
-They had better explain it soon.
+They’d better explain that.

-The Doctor suggests he survived thanks to the tin of anti-matter he was carrying with him at the time.
+The Doctor says he survived thanks to a tin of anti-matter he was carrying with him at the time.

-The Morestrans attempt to leave the planet for the second time.
+The Morestrans try to leave the planet a second time.

 Sue: The front of their spaceship looks like a mobile disco.

-Sue: Why don’t they all just go back to the TARDIS and **** off?
+Sue: Why don’t they go back to the TARDIS and **** off?
 That’s what I’d do.
 Just let the ship crash.
 Job’s a good ‘un.

-Sue: He is on the crystal meth.
-And he’s definitely due for his fix.
+Sue: He’s definitely on crystal meth.
+And I think he’s due for his fix.

-With Sorenson notching up quite a kill streak, Sue decides to forgive Mark Lawson.
-There’s a first time for everything.
+As Sorenson notches up a kill-streak, Sue decides to forgive Mark Lawson.
+There’s a first time for everything, I suppose.

-Sue: Now this feels like a horror film.
+Sue: Now this feels like it’s a horror film.

-A couple of days ago, we watched Mark Lawson Talks To Mark Gatiss on BBC4, and in it, Lawson referred to Doctor Who as a horror show.
-Sue took umbrage at this description, believing that it was more much about action adventure than horror, although there were a few horrific moments scattered here and there.
-Now she’s not so sure.
+A couple of days ago, we watched Mark Lawson Talks to Mark Gatiss on BBC4, and in it Mr Lawson referred to Doctor Who as a horror programme.
+Sue dismissed this out of hand at the time, believing it was more an action-adventure show than anything else.
+But now she’s changed her mind.

 Sue: This is pretty scary, actually.
-It looks like he’s drinking blood and he’s obviously possessed by the devil.
-What time did this go out again?
+It looks like he’s drinking blood, and he’s obviously possessed by the devil.
+What time did this go out?

-The Doctor gets into an altercation with a Morestran, so he punches him in the jaw.
+When the Doctor gets into an altercation with a Morestran, he punches him squarely on the jaw.

-When Salamar finds the Doctor and Sarah standing over yet another corpse, he shoots the Doctor in the face.
+As Salamar discovers the Doctor and Sarah standing next to a corpse, he shoots the Doctor in the face.